maronnax/ezconfig/README.md

 # EZ Config

-EZ Config is a package for parsing configuration files.
+EZConfig is a package for parsing configuration files.

 ## Insallation Instructions